{

 "\n",

-"We assume that the project only contains videos and the we want to do pre-labeling on all frames in each video.\n",
+"It assumes the project contains only videos and applies pre-labeling to all frames in each video. \n",

 "\n",

-"If your agent node is named \"pre-label\" and the pathway to the annotation stage is named \"annotate,\" you will only have to change the `` to your actual project hash to make it work.\n",
+"If the agent node is named **\"pre-label\"** and the pathway to the annotation stage is **\"annotate,\"** simply replace `` with your actual project hash to make it work.
+If using different names, update the `stage` parameter in the decorator and the returned string to match your setup. \n",

 "\n",